ALaDyn/pepc/tools/debugging/README.md

 ```sh
 --suppressions=./tools/debugging/pepc.supp
 ```
-It may also be helpful to generate additional suppresions.
+It may also be helpful to generate additional suppressions.
 To get templates for those, include `--gen-suppressions=all` to the command line.